 The tenth bead is not absolutely necessary, but it means that any time you add e.g. four to a digit, you're either moving four beads down, or moving all but four beads up.
 It also allows delayed carry during addition.
 Any string of tens must be eliminated left-to-right, e.g. 4-10-10-3 becomes 5-0-10-3, then 5-1-0-3.
 (On a Chinese abacus, decimal digits could go up to 15 before carries must be resolved!)

-no mistakes allowed, are
+My personal records, not including setup, no mistakes allowed, are

 4:12 to multiply two 10-digit permutations ("perm" command)